astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 The first step to upgrading your Deployment to a higher version of Apache Airflow is to indicate your intent to do so via the Astronomer UI or CLI.

 > **Note:** The Astronomer UI and CLI will only make available versions of Airflow that are _higher_ than the version you're currently running in your `Dockerfile`.
-For example, if you're currently running Airflow `1.10.10`, `1.10.7` will _not_ be available for selection.
+For example, Airflow `1.10.7` would not be available for an Airflow Deployment running `1.10.10`.

 #### via the Astronomer UI